Information on data protection

 Further information on this subject is available from the Federal Office for Information Security at https://www.bsi-fuer-buerger.de/BSIFB/DE/Empfehlungen/EinrichtungSoftware/EinrichtungBrowser/Sicherheitsmassnahmen/Cookies/cookies_node.html.

-For marketing and optimization purposes, products and services of Lead Forensics (UK/EU law is still applied) are used on this website.
+For marketing and optimization purposes, products and services of Lead Forensics (UK) are used on this website.
 The transfer of personal data is based on the EU adequacy decision of 28.06.2021.
 Lead Forensics determines the actual history of your visit to this website, including sub-pages visited by business visitors.
 If IP addresses are collected, they are anonymized immediately after collection.
 Otherwise, only business IP addresses are collected and processed.
 No cookies or comparable technologies are used.
 On behalf of the operator of this website, Lead Forensics will use the collected information to evaluate your visit to the website, to compile reports on website activities and to provide further services to the website operator in connection with the use of the website and the internet.
 Further information on data protection can be found at https://www.leadforensics.com/privacy-and-cookies/.
 The use of Lead Forensics takes place on the basis of Art.
 6 para.
 1 lit. f GDPR and serves our legitimate economic interests.

 We use on our website services, features and content provided by third parties (hereinafter collectively referred to as “Content”).
 For such integration, it is technically necessary to process your IP address so that the content can be sent to your browser.
 Your IP address is therefore transmitted to the respective third party providers.
 This data processing is only carried out with your consent in accordance with § 15 para.
 3 TMG or Art.
 6 para.
 1 letter a GDPR.
 You can revoke your consent at any time with effect for the future via the link “Manage Cookies”, which you will find in the section with the explanations of our Consent Management Tool.